Ultimate Guide on 7 Parts of Hammer: Names, Functions & Diagram

 Head

 The head is the heavy metallic part on the top of the handle.
-Its function is to provide the impact through the force applied by the human.
+Its function is to provide impact through the force applied by humans.
 Here, the weight of the head plays a vital role in hammering.

 When we rotate the hammer, due to the head weight and action, we get the impact on the parent object.
 The head size, shape, weight, and material depend on the hammer type and application.